alttch/bma-info/busrt/rpc_cursors.rst

   either one-by-one or in bulks.
 There is no mandatory naming for the RPC methods as well.

-* The cursor should be automatically dropped if there are no data records or if the client is unable to process all records during the specified amount of time (cursor time-to-live).
+* The cursor should be automatically dropped if there are no more data records in the source or if the client is unable to process all records during the specified amount of time (cursor time-to-live).

 Server example
 ==============